 Moving the conversation to the small screen: Connected Hum Tum

-Though Vohra’s presence and on-screen provocative questions are absent, Connected Hum Tum maintains the progressive, open dialogue emblematic of her style.
-The cast of the pathbreaking show confronts real-life struggles: balancing the roles of wife, daughter, mother, daughter-in-law, and working professional; making a second marriage work after divorce; following one’s dreams even when family doesn’t offer support; being a LGBT activist in a committed relationship; and finding a suitable partner for a strong, successful woman.
+Though Vohra's presence and on-screen provocative questions are absent, Connected Hum Tum maintains the progressive, open dialogue emblematic of her style.
+The cast of the path-breaking show confronts real-life struggles: balancing the roles of wife, daughter, mother, daughter-in-law, and working professional; making a second marriage work after divorce; following one's dreams despite family resistance; and being a LGBT activist in a committed relationship.

 Partners in Crime is playing at UnionDocs Center for Documentary Art, 322 Union Ave., Brooklyn, NY 11211, on October 27.
 A post-screening discussion will follow with the director Paromita Vohra; Brian Larkin, Associate Professor and Chair of the Department of Anthropology at Barnard College; and Pooja Rangan, Assistant Professor of Culture and Media at The New School.